 An Iowa Interstate freight was waiting to depart sometime in the near future.

 The tracks that we came into Cedar Rapids on Sunday.

-Still running through the Smith-Dow Yard.
+Still running through the yard.

-We have and will be seeing plenty of corn fields during the convention.
+We have, and will be, seeing plenty of corn fields during the convention.